seregazhuk/seregazhuk.github.io_old/_posts/2016-09-20-php-tumblr-downloader.md

     <img src="/assets/images/posts/php-tumblr-downloader/parsed-images.jpg" alt="cgn-edit" class="">
 </p>

-## Conslution
+## Conclusion
-In this chapter we have registered in Tumblr API out apllcation.
-We have created our downloader, which can save photos from any tumblr blog.
-In the next chapter we will add some interactive functionality with Symfony Components.
+In this chapter, we have registered in Tumblr API our apllication.
+We have created our downloader, which can save photos from any Tumblr blog.
+In the next chapter, we will add some interactive functionality with Symfony Components.
 We will create a real console command and add a progress bar to it.